-Today there are 31 General Insurance Companies including 7 Health Insurance Companies and 24 Life Insurance Companies operating in the country.
+Today there are 34 General Insurance Companies including 7 Health Insurance Companies and 24 Life Insurance Companies as per IRDA.

-Beside IRDA Act, 1999 and Insurance Act, 1938, there are some common Act/Regulation to the General and Life Insurance Business in India and some Acts have been made for specific requirement of Life Insurance/ General Insurance.
+Beside IRDA Act, 1999 and Insurance Act, 1938, there are some common Act/Regulation to the General and Life Insurance Business in India and some Acts have been made for specific requirement of Life Insurance/General Insurance.